 Help patients make better decisions

 The time when patients listened and blindly followed doctors’ advice is gone.
-Nowadays patients have become empowered decision makers actively involved in the selection of their treatment.
+Nowadays patients have become empowered decision-makers actively involved in the selection of their treatment.

 Even before they enter the doctor’s office patients spend hours and hours on the internet learning about their condition, symptoms, and treatment options.
-And their research in many ways determines their future course of actions.
+And their research in many ways determines their future course of action.

-But with so many information on the web, it can be hard for patients to determine which is the correct information.
+But with so much information on the web, it can be hard for patients to determine which is the correct information.
 The only way to make sure that patients are getting the important information they need is by providing them yourself.